Skip To Main Content

 What does STEAM look like at our school?

-This year Manzano Mesa Elementary replaced its technology class with a STEAM program.
 All students in grades K-5 visit the STEAM lab once per week.
-For the first quarter of the year, older students are focusing on scientific literacy by learning how to design experiments, use scientific tools, and apply the scientific method.
-Younger learners are exploring the letters of STEAM with hands-on learning stations.
+For the first quarter of the year, the upper grades focus on scientific literacy by learning how to design experiments with variables and the scientific method; use scientific tools and measure meters, liters, and grams.
+K-2 students explore the letters of STEAM with hands-on learning stations.
 A primary goal is to learn that scientists make observations, do experiments, look for patterns, and solve-problems.

-For the second semester of school, students in all grades will focus on the engineering design process with team or partner challenges at learning stations, then work on engineering projects connected to content for Next Generation Science Standards (NGSS).
+For the second semester of school, all grades focus on the engineering design process with team or partner challenges at learning stations, then work on engineering projects connected to content for Next Generation Science Standards (NGSS).

 Donations and volunteering!